 - To ensure readings from the instrument are consistent with other measurements

-- To establish reliability of the instrument making sure that they function on the way they are intended to be – resulting to product quality and safety
+- To establish the reliability of the instrument making sure that they function in the way they are intended to be – resulting in product quality and safety

 - Provides customer satisfaction by having a product that serves what they have paid for.